Darrell Taylor has a new position and jersey number as he gets back on field for Seahawks

 Taylor explained he decided on 52 because his mother, Peggy Tyler, wore 25 when she played basketball at Hopewell (Va.)
 High School.
 Tyler died of breast cancer in 2013 when Taylor was a sophomore in high school.

 “She was really good at basketball,’’ Taylor said.
-“I wear 52 to represent her. .. it’s the perfect number to go with to represent my mother.’’
+“I wear 52 to represent her. … It’s the perfect number to go with to represent my mother.’’

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.